 The ependymal cells of the choroid plexus originate from the endoderm and are therefore controlled from the brainstem.
 Neuroglial cells that provide support to the ependymal cells are of new mesodermal origin.

-BRAIN LEVEL: In the brainstem, the choroid plexus has two control centers positioned within the ring form of the brain relays that control the organs of the alimentary canal.
+BRAIN LEVEL: In the brainstem, the choroid plexuses have two control centers positioned within the ring form of the brain relays that control the organs of the alimentary canal.

-The right choroid plexus is controlled from the right side of the brainstem; the left choroid plexus is controlled from the left brainstem hemisphere.
+The right lateral choroid plexus and right halves of the central choroid plexuses are controlled from the right side of the brainstem; the left lateral choroid plexus and left halves of the central choroid plexuses are controlled from the left brainstem hemisphere.
 There is no cross-over correlation from the brain to the organ.

-NOTE: The mouth and pharynx, tear glands, Eustachian tubes, thyroid gland, parathyroid glands, pituitary gland, pineal gland, and choroid plexus share the same brain relays.
+NOTE: The mouth and pharynx, tear glands, Eustachian tubes, thyroid gland, parathyroid glands, pituitary gland, pineal gland, and choroid plexuses share the same brain relays.

-BIOLOGICAL CONFLICT: According to its function as the “waterworks of the brain”, the biological conflict linked to the choroid plexus is “the brain is not moist enough” or “the brain is dry” experienced, figuratively, when one has difficulties thinking (the thoughts don’t flow smoothly) or memorizing.
+BIOLOGICAL CONFLICT: According to its function as the “waterworks of the brain”, the biological conflict linked to the choroid plexuses is “the brain is not moist enough” or “the brain is dry” experienced, figuratively, when one has difficulties thinking (the thoughts don’t flow smoothly) or memorizing.
 A distressing mental blackout, short-term memory loss (see separation conflict), or learning difficulties could cause such a conflict.
-Also, considering the correspondence of brainstem-controlled organs to an ingoing (food) morsel and outgoing (feces) morsel, the conflict linked to the right choroid plexus is “not being able to let a morsel ‘flow in’”.
-Accordingly, the conflict linked to the left choroid plexus is “not being able to let a morsel ‘flow out’”.
-Such a “morselcan relate to anything one desires to “catch” or “get rid of”, including a person (compare with conflicts related to the mouth and pharynx submucosa).
+Also, considering the correspondence of brainstem-controlled organs to an ingoing (food) morsel and outgoing (feces) morsel, the conflict linked to the right lateral choroid plexus and right halves of the central choroid plexuses is “not being able to let a morsel ‘flow in’”.
+Accordingly, the conflict linked to the left lateral choroid plexus and left halves of the central choroid plexuses is “not being able to let a morsel ‘flow out’”.
+Such a “morsel” can relate to anything one desires to “catch” or “get rid of”, including a person (compare with conflicts related to the mouth and pharynx submucosa).

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer required.
 With the participation of TB bacteria the condition is called ependymoma tuberculosis, typically accompanied by night sweats.
 During the decomposing process the tumor might bleed into the affected ventricle.
 The bleeding occurs when the outer wall of the tumor breaks (compare with brain bleeding due to the rupture of a brain cyst).